JAlcocerT/Linux/content/docs/Arch/garuda.md

 In comparison, Debian-based distributions, like Ubuntu, follow a more traditional release model.
 They have fixed release cycles (e.g., every 6 months or every 2 years) where a new version is created, tested, and released as a complete package.
 Users then upgrade to the new version by performing an upgrade process.

+> The easiest way that will allow you to say: *I use Arch, btw*

 ## Advantages of a rolling release

 - **Continuous Updates:** You're always running the latest software versions without waiting for a new release.